ALERT

 Bannock Street Corridor

-After several years of planning, construction is complete and testing is underway on the redesigned Bannock Street corridor that runs through the heart of St. Luke's Boise Medical Center.
-The work has transformed the Bannock corridor into a dynamic shared space.
+After several years of planning and testing, Boise City Council approved the public access easement for Bannock Street corridor running through the St. Luke's Boise Medical Center campus.
+The collaborative efforts have transformed the one-block corridor into a dynamic shared space.

 Future Phases